ceceppa/anima-doc/docs/doc/anima-node-properties.md

 So, this utility class helps Anima to figure out which property to animate given a property name :)

-You can use the class methods to make your code work with any CanvasItem, without worrying about the difference of names.
+You can use the class methods to make your code work with any Node without worrying about the difference of names.

 ## Get methods